sitespeedio/browsertime/jsdoc/tutorials/05-Interact-Browser.md

 ## Navigate

 You can navigate to a URL without measuring it.
-You do it with the navigate command.
+You do it with the [navigate function](Commands.html#navigate).
 Navigation will use the same logic as measuring, it will wait for the page complete check to finish.

 ```javascript
 /**